 This 2-ingredient Basil Oil is super easy to make and tastes like summer.
-Basil oil packs one of my favorite sun-kissed ingredients into a bottle for you to use in the middle of winter, or right now!
+Basil oil packs one of my favorite sun-kissed ingredients into a bottle!
 If you’re wondering how to make basil oil you’ll love this simple recipe.

 What is Basil?

 An incredibly fragrant herb that is part of the mint family, basil grows like a weed.
 In the mountain climate of Colorado, this herb is an annual that needs to be replanted each year.
 Basil is a nutrient dense plant used in both herbal medicine and numerous culinary traditions, including Italian and Asian cooking.
 Customarily used as the main ingredient in pesto, it’s also the perfect seasoning for meat, fish, pasta, and egg dishes.